bidossessi/brss/README.txt

 How to install this modules may vary depending on your distribution.
 In Archlinux run the following command as root:

-# pacman -S dbus-python pygobject python2-feedparser python-pysqlite gtk3 \
+# pacman -S dbus-python python2-gobject python2-feedparser python-pysqlite gtk3 \
     libwebkit3 libnotify gcc gettext glib2

 1. Extract the archive

-$ tar zxf brss-0.8.15.tar.gz
+$ tar zxf brss-0.8.16.tar.gz
-$ cd brss-0.8.15
+$ cd brss-0.8.16

 2. Install